 Due to two knee injuries sustained on duty, Amber was medically discharged in 2016.
 Additionally, she was diagnosed with PTSD and on being discharged she struggled to find somewhere to live.
 Her mental health declined and she ended up becomig homeless with her five year-old son, who also has disabilities.

-Help for Homeless Veterans, a member of the Cobseo Housing Group, stepped up and provided a one bedroom bungalow as a stop-gap to get her out of random hotels and hostels.
-The agreement the charity has with Doncaster Council through its Community Covenant work and linked with their Social Housing Provider St Leger Homes, enabled them to offer Amber and her son a home in South Yorkshire immediately when they were contacted.
+Help for Homeless Veterans, a member of the Cobseo Housing Cluster, stepped up and provided a one bedroom bungalow as a stop-gap to get her out of hotels and hostels.
+Thanks to the charity’s agreement with Doncaster Council through its Community Covenant work, and the council’s link with social housing provider St Leger Homes, Help for Homeless Veterans was able to immediately offer Amber and her son a home in South Yorkshire.

 Amber remained in the property for just over two years.
 Since then, she and her son have returned to East Anglia to a new-build social housing property.

 Amber said: “You have given us both a home and given us hope again, but also the support we both needed.
 You helped us get out of sleeping in random hotels and hostels.”